WICG/close-watcher/README.md

 The existing `<dialog>` implementation in Chromium implements this, but only with with <kbd>Esc</kbd> key on desktop.
 That is, on Android Chromium, the system back button will not close `<dialog>`s.
 (Perhaps this is because of the fears about back button trapping mentioned above?)

-Our proposal is to replace the vague specification sentence above with [text based on close watchers](https://domenic.github.io/close-watcher/#patch-dialog).
+Our proposal is to replace the vague specification sentence above with [text based on close watchers](https://wicg.github.io/close-watcher/#patch-dialog).
 This has a number of benefits:

-- It allows the Android back button to close dialogs, subject to anti-abuse restrictions (e.g. the call to `dialogEl.showModal()` must be done with user activation or use up the free close watcher slot).
+- It allows the Android back button to close dialogs, subject to anti-abuse restrictions.
+That is: the call to `dialogEl.showModal()` must be done with user activation or use up the free close watcher slot; and the `cancel` event will only fire if there's been an intervening user interaction.

 - It makes it clear how `<dialog>`s interact with `CloseWatcher` instances: they both live in the same per-`Document` close watcher stack.